Tylerapark/healthfirst-care-initiative/README.md

 ## Contact & Connect

 Feel free to reach out for more details, collaboration opportunities, or to discuss this project:
-Tyler Austing Park | Tylerpark98@gmail.com | www.linkedin.com/in/tyleraustinpark
+Tyler Austin Park | Tylerpark98@gmail.com | www.linkedin.com/in/tyleraustinpark

 ---